 - Your medical insurance must cover COVID-19 treatment to at least $100,000USD.
 (We recommend SafetyWing for travellers.)

-- You need to have booked and paid for your required PCR test/s, Samui Extra Plus hotel and SHA Plus hotel.
+- You need to have booked and paid for your required PCR test/s and hotel/s.

 *At present, these include Sinovac, Moderna, Pfizer, AstraZeneca, Johnson & Johnson and Sinopharm.